 Prospective mentees should meet these criteria:

-Age: Mentees should be about 16 years old and enrolled in secondary or tertiary education at the start of mentoring (i.e., in December of the year in question).
+Mentees should be about 16 years old and enrolled in secondary or tertiary education at the start of mentoring (i.e., in March of the year in question).
 Students must be developmentally mature enough to work on projects with renowned experts.

-Outstanding motivation in a specific STEMM field: Mentees already possess an exceptional interest in a specific STEMM field and preferably a plan of how they intend to develop their career in this field.
+Mentees should already possess an exceptional interest in a specific STEMM field and preferably a plan of how they intend to develop their career in this field.
 Focused passion, perseverance, and proactivity are crucial factors that will help them to become successful experts.